35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 34. Visit the archeological site of Iximche

-If there is one archeological site that you must visit, after the majestic Tikal, is Iximche.
-The few ruins that have been brought to light from the thick forest are actually what remains of the first capital of Guatemala.
+If there is one archeological site that you must visit, after the majestic Tikal, it is Iximche.
+The few ruins that have been uncovered from the thick forest are actually what remains of the first capital of Guatemala.

 I am not delving into much detail here, but you should know that the city of Iximche was the capital of the Kaqchikel kingdom from 1470 until its abandonment in 1524.

-The old city sits at an altitude of 2200mt, (6600 ft) among pine forests and was surrounded by deep ravines on three sides, for protection against the hostile Kʼicheʼ and Tzʼutujil.
+The old city sits at an altitude of 2,200 m (7,200 ft) among pine forests and was surrounded by deep ravines on three sides, providing protection against the hostile Kʼicheʼ and Tzʼutujil.

-When the Spanish conqueror Pedro de Alvarado arrived in Guatemala and fought the Kʼicheʼ, immediately found an ally in the Kaqchikel kings who invited the Spaniards into their kingdom.
+When the Spanish conqueror Pedro de Alvarado arrived in Guatemala and fought the Kʼicheʼ, they immediately found an ally in the Kaqchikel kings, who invited the Spaniards into their kingdom.

-The Spanish only stayed for a short time in Iximche, before continuing towards Atitlan, but when they returned to the Kaqchikel capital on July 1524 Pedro de Alvarado declared Iximche as the first capital of Guatemala and named it Santiago de los Caballeros de Guatemala.
+The Spanish only stayed for a short time in Iximche, before continuing towards Atitlan, but when they returned to the Kaqchikel capital in July 1524, Pedro de Alvarado declared Iximche as the first capital of Guatemala and named itĀ Santiago de los Caballeros de Guatemala.

 The alliance didn’t last too long, though, and when the Spanish started to demand outrageous amounts of gold as a tribute, their friendship fell apart, and, well, the rest is history.

-The archeological site has been brought to light in the late 17th century and although about 160 structures have been mapped, only a few of them are available to see and appreciate, among which, are temples, palaces, and the famous ball game (Juego de la pelota) which you may know from other archeological sites, especially if you have been to Mexico.
+The archeological site was discovered in the late 17th century, and although about 160 structures have been mapped, only a few are available to see and appreciate.
+Among them are temples, palaces, and the famous ball game (Juego de la Pelota), which you may be familiar with from other archaeological sites, especially if you have visited Mexico.

-You should know, though, that the meaning of the game and the rules are different for each group.
+You should know, though, that the game’s meaning and rules are different for each group.

-Although it’s most of the time underrated by tourists, I thought it was worth visiting, even in the rain (lucky me) as a way to learn about the pre-Colombian civilization in Guatemala and admire the sacred Mayan temples.
+Although tourists often underrate it, I thought it was worth visiting, even in the rain (luckily), to learn about the pre-Columbian civilization in Guatemala and admire the sacred Mayan temples.

-They are independent workers and volunteers who look after the site and keep it clean and maintain as it seems, they don’t receive much support from the government.
+They are independent workers and volunteers who look after the site and keep it clean and maintained, as it seems they don’t receive much support from the government.

 Otherwise, you can book an organized tour from Antigua with an English-speaking guide.
-It’s usually a full-day tour which includes also a walking tour of Antigua.
+It’s usually a full-day tour, including a walking tour of Antigua.

 The entry fee is 50Q